wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 == Changelog ==

+= 2.0.2 =
+* (5 Sep 2013) Important bugfix release.
+Now the bulk discount metadata are stored to orders as well, making it possible to correctly display discounts for past orders.
+One can also change the plugin settings any time.
+* Added quick link to settings on Wordpress > Plugins page.

 = 2.0.1 =
 * (3 Sep 2013) Added a warning for changing discount type on a site with existing orders (currently it is safe to change discount type only for the first time after installing the plugin or on fresh WooCommerce installation with no orders).